 At Ultimate Dental, we want our patients to be able to keep all of their natural teeth for a lifetime, but there are some situations where a tooth extraction is simply unavoidable.
-If you or a loved one ever need a tooth removed, you can trust Dr. Sammi Hadad to provide a safe and pain-free procedure thanks to her years of experience and use of the latest technology.
+If you or a loved one ever need a tooth removed, you can trust Dr. Hadad and Dr. Wisniewski to provide a safe and pain-free procedure thanks to her years of experience and use of the latest technology.
 Afterward, most patients can’t believe how easy the treatment actually is!

 Tooth Extractions – Brownstown